 Throughout the COVID19 pandemic the VAU successfully advocated for many of the protections that were introduced to support healthcare workers, including special leave, hotel accommodation for isolating healthcare workers, priority testing, improved PPE standards and supply, access to COVID19 vaccinations, and alternative duties for vulnerable members with medical conditions.

 Legal Advice & Industrial Support

-The VAU employs experienced employment lawyers and industrial officers who are experienced in representing ambulance members.
+The VAU employs expert employment lawyers and industrial officers who are experienced in representing ambulance members.

 There are very few industrial matters that the VAU team have not dealt with including pay issues, roster issues, professional conduct matters, graduate issues, performance management, bullying and harassment, coronial matters, AHPRA matters, workplace injury and drug and alcohol matters.

 We have a team of industrial officers and lawyers on staff who are experienced in areas as diverse as government policy, criminal law and industrial law.
 The VAU legal/industrial team run to lawfirm standard and matters are always handled professionally and confidentially.

 Our focus is entirely on getting the best possible outcomes for the individual member who needs our protection.
 We deal with a wide variety of ambulance industrial matters on a daily basis, and achieve very good outcomes.

 The best outcomes are achieved when your case is dealt with professionally by our team of legal and industry experts, who have a clear understanding of all issues.
 We know how important your job and professional reputation is to you.
 The VAU will not use your individual matter to attempt to recruit members, build our profile or engage in any other agenda.